ASRRtechnologies/asrr-nextjs/public/content/home/nl/home.md

       alt: Robby Makka Photo
       name: Robby Makka
       position: Manager
-      story: '"ASRR recently did some work for me, namely improving my internet connection, and they did it very well!
-He also gave very good advise related to the purchase of a new PC 👍.
+      story: '"ASRR recently did some work for me.
+They set up a remote workplace, and they did it very well!
 I am very satisfied and would say that his service is top notch!
 I would certainly recommend him to others.
         Knowledge and experience!"'
       company: Ministerie van Financiën c.q.
 Belastingdienst/Douane Nederland
       avatar: dsc07233.jpg
       avatar_alt: PC